secretGeek/today-i-learned-staging/powershell/filetypes.md

     format-table

-`tip` One thing that I keep learning over and over, is that you muse *sort* the input to `get-unique`.
+`tip` One thing that I keep learning over and over, is that you must *sort* the input that you send to `get-unique`.
+Otherwise it returns entirely the wrong results.

 ## See also